 This course is designed for graduate students to improve their knowledge of applied environmental and sustainability problems and develop problem-solving skills.
 The focus will be on problem identification concepts, investigation of potential causes, identification of potential causes of environmental and sustainability problems, identification and implementation of potential solutions or remedial measures, and action plans to evaluate anticipated results.

-Restriction(s): Enrolment in a SENS graduate program or permission from instructor
+Restriction(s): Enrolment in a SENS graduate program or permission of the instructor.

 ENVS 809.3: Doctoral Seminar in Environment and Sustainability